ru4ls/ComfyUI_Nano_Banana/README.md

 - The node will perform a Google search based on your prompt
 - Generate a set of images with image reference style based on the search results
 - List all sources and citations used in the generation process

+### Multi-Turn Chat Conversation (with preserved context)

+1. Add the `NanoBananaMultiTurnChat` node to your workflow.
+2. Enter your initial `prompt` to generate the first image.
+3. Optionally connect an initial `image_input` to start the conversation with a specific image.
+4. Set your desired `aspect_ratio` and `image_size` parameters.
+5. Execute the node to generate the initial image and response.
+6. For subsequent interactions, use the same node instance with the same parameters but change the `prompt` to continue the conversation and modify the image iteratively.
+7. Use `reset_chat` to start a fresh conversation when needed.
+8. Connect the output `image` to a `PreviewImage` or `SaveImage` node to see the results.
+9. The `chat_history` output shows the complete conversation history.

+**Example Workflow:**
+- First execution: "Create an image of a clear perfume bottle sitting on a vanity"
+- Second execution: "Change the color of the liquid inside the glass bottle to a vibrant royal blue"
+- Third execution: "Extreme close-up on the glass texture and silver cap of the blue perfume bottle.
+The framing is cropped tightly and weighted to the left"

 ## License